Pep15/WebApplication/README.md

 # DevOps Practical Task WebApplication

 This repository contains the solution for a DevOps practical task to assess skills and expertise in the DevOps lifecycle.
-The task involved setting up both **Build** and **Release ** pipelines, creating Docker images, generating Helm charts, and deploying Kubernetes.
+The task involved setting up both **Build** and **Release** **pipelines**, creating Docker images, generating Helm charts, and deploying Kubernetes.

 ## Project Overview